-With a history that spans 220 years and a location pivotal to so many Civil War battles, Tennessee has plenty more to offer beyond food and musical attractions (though those are definitely worth a gander, too).
+With a history that spans 225 years and a location pivotal to so many Civil War battles, Tennessee has plenty of stories to tell.
 For those looking to experience a bit of living history firsthand, check out the below sites, beloved by visitors and residents alike.

 What first started as a 19th century tabernacle morphed into the pride of Nashville, and 125 years after her inception, Ryman Auditorium, the "Mother Church of Country Music," continues to be one of Tennessee's brightest stars.
 In addition to nightly concerts- the Ryman regularly lends its storied stage to musicians from Garth Brooks to the Foo Fighters - this 2,362-seat, seven-time Pollstar Theatre of the Year also hosts a number of series throughout the year, including Bluegrass Nights in the summer, Sam's Place in winter months, and Amy Grant & Vince Gill's Christmas at the Ryman each holiday season.
 In 2015, the Ryman debuted a significant upgrade, encompassing an expanded gift shop and box office area, enhanced Soul of Nashville experience, and the unveiling of Café Lula, in honor of Lula Naff who ran the building for 50 years.